etf1/kafka-transformer/README.md

 # Custom transformer

-You can provide your own transformation by providing an implementation of the Transformer interface :
+You can provide your own transformation by providing an implementation of the Transformer interface:

 ```golang
 type Transformer interface {